steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Code+your+first+plug-in.md

 //-----------------------------------------------------------------------
 tresult PLUGIN_API PlugController::setComponentState (IBStream* state)
 {
-	// Here you get the state of the component (Processor part) if (!state)
+	// Here, you get the state of the component (Processor part) if (!state)
 		return kResultFalse;